TiraLabra/2020_p3/en/timing/index.md

 * Submission 3: **<script>document.write(enString(timing["dl3"].date));</script>**
     * [Documentation](../docuementation/): Written code is clear and commented.
     * Week 3 report.
-    * Program: Werk on implementing core functionality has continued.
+    * Program: Work on implementing core functionality has continued.
 Possibly started implementing data structures.
     * Testing: *Comprehensive* unit testing of the code.
     * By this submission at the latest, test coverage should be available to the teaching staff weekly.
     * Checktyle or a similar code quality tool should also be in use by this time.